slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.'*

+The more ‘art’ you allow in to your photography the less commercial success you’ll have.
+People don’t want ‘art’ they want entertainment.
 -->